halflemonpie/FriedRiceKingdom_Backend/README.md

 Node.js,

-Deployed backend with Heoku and Frontend with Netlify.
+Deployed backend with Heroku and Frontend with Netlify.

 An App with full CRUD where you keep track of your projects and events.
 It also has a todo list within the event pages for organization.
 You can also filter events by category, name and date.
-And save event in the calendar functionality.
+And save events in the calendar functionality.

 <img width="625" alt="Screen Shot 2022-06-24 at 11 20 51 AM" src="https://user-images.githubusercontent.com/47561235/176781121-13096d6a-929d-430a-b9b0-07e317f2f39b.png">